19 inspirational French women for International Women’s Day

 Samantha David takes a look at the life and work of women she admires - who would you add to the list?

-To celebrate inspiring French women, here's a personal list of women I admire, in no particular order.
+To celebrate inspiring French women, here is a personal list of women I admire, in no particular order.

-All of them are living, and I have left out actresses, singers, models, fashionistas and celebrities who in many cases are primarily admired for being beautiful or sexy.
+All of them are living, and I have left out actresses, singers, models, fashionistas and celebrities.
 I have chosen businesswomen, judges, doctors, scientists, politicians, Olympians, a pilot, an astronaut and a novelist.

-Eva Joly is a magistrate and Green politician who was an MEP from 2009-2019.
-As a judge at the Court of Cassation in Paris investigating corruption, she took on the likes of former minister Bernard Tapie and the Crédit Lyonnais.
-She also uncovered widespread fraud in the oil company Elf Aquitaine, even after receiving death threats.
+Eva Joly is a magistrate and Green politician who was a member of the European Parliament from 2009–2019.
+As an investigating magistrate in Paris, she pursued major corruption cases involving figures such as former minister Bernard Tapie and the bank Crédit Lyonnais.
+She also uncovered widespread fraud at the oil company Elf Aquitaine, even after receiving death threats.

 Frédérique Vidal is a biochemist, academic administrator and politician.
-President of Nice-Sophia-Antipolis University from 2012-2017, she has been the Minister of Higher Education, Research and Innovation since 2017.
+President of Nice-Sophia-Antipolis University from 2012-2017, she has also Minister of Higher Education, Research and Innovation from 2017 to 2022.

 Patricia Barbizet is a businesswoman whose illustrious career culminated in becoming the first female CEO of auction house Christie's from 2014-2016, and Executive Director of the Artémis Group from 1992-2017.